Bipartisan senators push for release of low-risk federal prisoners in response to coronavirus

 So far, three inmates and three staffers at federal facilities have tested positive for the coronavirus, the Federal Bureau of Prisons has said.

-President Trump this week said his administration was weighing an executive order to free elderly, nonviolent inmates from federal prisons.
+Mr. Trump this week said his administration was weighing an executive order to free elderly, nonviolent inmates from federal prisons.

 “We have been asked about that, and we’re going to take a look at it.
 It’s a bit of a problem,” Mr. Trump said about the potential order.
 “We’re talking about totally nonviolent prisoners, we are actually looking at that, yes.”